exciting-io/printer/README-RASPBERRY-PI.md

-# Connecting a Rasperry Pi to Printer
+# Connecting a Raspberry Pi to Printer

 Connecting a printer to a Raspberry Pi and the Printer platform is very simple.